Sky-Watcher EQ8-R Pro (First Impressions)

 Sky-Watcher

-Sorry for the mini-rant, but I felt that this was important to mention moving forward.
-There’s bound to be skeptics in all disciplines, but the cost and potential frustrations involved with astrophotography gear can either bring out the best, or worst of us.
+Sorry for the mini-rant, but I felt that it was important to mention this moving forward.
+There are bound to be skeptics in all disciplines, but the cost and potential frustrations involved with astrophotography gear can either bring out the best or the worst of us.

 To make things even more interesting, I’ve mounted a Sky-Watcher Esprit 150 Apochromatic Refractor and Starlight Xpress monochrome camera to the EQ8-R Pro.
 Sky-Watcher offers this imaging configuration as a package, and I believe you could call this one a “backyard astrophotographers dream”.
 I think now is a great time to remind you that my time with this setup is limited.